 According to Straus (1982), "If an object is to become a signal, it must fulfill two conditions.
 Even though it is itself neutral (indifferent), nevertheless, it must stand out in relief against the neutral situation.
-It must be a sudden or conspicuous modification of the neutral situation to which it belongs and, at the same time, it must be different in nature from the nonneutral situation to follow, and to which it merely points."
+It must be a sudden or conspicuous modification of the neutral situation to which it belongs, and, at the same time, it must be different in nature from the nonneutral situation to follow, and to which it merely points."
 Within the limits of these conditions, "in principle the stimulus applied as a signal must be replaceable by other stimuli."
 This pointing to is precisely why a signal (CS) must precede what it points to (US).

-However, not just any stimulus will become a signal merely because of contiguous pairings with the nonneutral situation.
-(This seriously qualifies the simplistic notion of contiguity learning, that the mere pairing of any events will necessarily result in learning a signal; their connections or relations can be learned via association).
-Although it belongs to the neutral situation, the signal must stand out in contrast to this situation.
-If a stimulus is too weak, it will go unnoticed (it will not belong to the neutral situation), if it is too strong, it will be experienced as such, and not point to anything else.
+Although it belongs to the neutral situation, the signal must stand out or be noticeable in it.
+If it is too weak, it will go unnoticed (it will not belong to the neutral situation), if it is too strong, it will be experienced as such and not point to anything else.
 In other words, there are essential limits to what can serve as a signal, and these limits cannot be defined without considering the nature of the neutral situation.
-Again, from Pavlov to Gagne, this precisely is not what is done; hence, what can serve as a signal (CS) becomes extended, in hypothetical examples, to an event or "stimulus" which does not meet the essential conditions for functioning as a signal.
+Again, from Pavlov to Gagne, these essential limits are not recognized; hence, what can serve as a signal (CS) becomes extended, in hypothetical examples, to an event or "stimulus" which does not meet the essential conditions for functioning as a signal.
 (I am thinking of the examples offered by Gage and Berliner referred to earlier and discussed later).